gladly-team/next-firebase-auth/README.md

       * *Pros:* You won't need login/logout API endpoints.
 You can include any auth data you'd like, so you can add custom claims, which are not currently supported by this package.
       * *Cons:* The cookie will be unsigned and accessible to other JavaScript, making this approach less secure.
 You won't always have access to the Firebase ID token server-side, so you won't be able to access other Firebase services.
 (Note that you can set the ID token in the cookie, but it will expire after an hour and be invalid for future server-side-rendered pages.)
   2. Use [Firebase's session cookies](https://firebase.google.com/docs/auth/admin/manage-cookies).
-      * *Pros:* You'll have server-side access to custom claims and the ability to check for token revocation, which are not currently supported by this package.
+      * *Pros:* You'll have server-side access to custom claims, which are not currently supported by this package.
       * *Cons:* You won't have access to the Firebase ID token server-side, so you won't be able to access other Firebase services.
 You'll need to implement logic for verifying the session and managing session state.

+If you expect to use both static and SSR, or if you need access to Firebase ID tokens server-side, this package is probably a good fit.
+Please check out [current limitations](#limitations--feedback) before diving in.

 ## Get Started